hector-sola/github-slideshow/_posts/0000-01-02-hector-sola.md

 layout: slide
 title: "Welcome to our HectorSola slide!"
 ---
-This is my awesone slide
+This is my awesone slide :tada:
 Use the left arrow to go back!